 No. of priests: 121

-Mayank Goyal, had earlier successfully organised the Ati Rudra Maha Yagna - Havnatmak form, in Nagpur city, India, between 19th – 29th October, 2013 under the Auspicious Presence of Mahamandaleshwar Swamiji Shree Dayanand ji Saraswati ji.
+We have earlier successfully organised the Ati Rudra Maha Yagna - Havnatmak form, in Nagpur city, India, between 19th – 29th October, 2013 under the Auspicious Presence of Mahamandaleshwar Swamiji Shree Dayanand ji Saraswati ji.

 Eshwar Bhakti priests will perform your Puja as per the Vedic procedure.
 The Puja prasad, Shreyodaan, Vibhuti, Rudraksha and Yantras with daily DVD will be sent to you through courier.
 This is an individual Puja (you may book puja only on your name or include your near/dear ones in your puja).

 Please email us at firstname.lastname@example.org expressing your interest in this Yagya.

 Performing your puja ritual with love and utmost care is our motto.
 We perform only Individual Personalized rituals.
 No group rituals.
 Here are the key steps to help you understand the process:

 You add a ritual to your shopping cart, after reading the benefits and based on your concerns.

 At the time of booking your ritual(s), you are asked to provide your "Name, birth details, Sankalpa and instructions" on the shopping cart page.
 You can also mention your Gotra, Nakshatra and Rashi details there (if you know).

 Immediately after the receipt of your order, we start identifying the most auspicious date and time to perform the ritual.

 An email is sent to you within 12 hours of order confirmation, which would comprise: